 Employers with more than one activity unit (workplace) are obliged to report the activity unit of which the employee is linked.
-However, there are many employers (especially in the public sector), where reports are deficient.
-On the basis of the Statistics Denmark's business register the reported workplace is debugged and a statistical unit for the workplace of the job is imputed.
+However, there are many employers (especially in the public sector), where reports are incomplete or inadequate.
+On the basis of the Statistics Denmark's central business register the reported workplace is debugged and a statistical unit for the workplace of the job is imputed.